5 Stunning getaways near Hyderabad to explore on a weekend

 Distance from Hyderabad: 82 km, 2 hr drive from Hyderabad

 How to reach: Reach the Outer Ring road, follow the Chevella or Vikarabad road for 55 km.
 Then take the Vikarabad-Tandur road to reach Ananthagiri Hills.
-The roads along this route are smooth with a lot of twists and turn making it fun to drive with a self-drive car in Hyderabad
+The roads along this route are smooth with a lot of twists and turn to make it fun to drive with a self-drive car in Hyderabad

-Top Attractions: Katiki Waterfalls, Bora hills and caves, Araku Tribal Museum, Tyda Park, Dolphin’s Nose, Bhavanasi Lake, Padmanabha Temple.
+Top Attractions: Katiki Waterfalls, Bora hills, and caves, Araku Tribal Museum, Tyda Park, Dolphin’s Nose, Bhavanasi Lake, Padmanabha Temple.

 Ancient and momentous, this is what defines this medieval city of Warangal that was once the capital of Kakatiya dynasty.
 Famous for its temple architecture and majestic forts, it is a top getaway destination that takes you back to the era of kings and queens.
 The Thousand Pillar Temple, supported by a thousand pillars, is tucked away in the town of Hanamakonda attracting the most number of tourists.
 Another prominent landmark is the 12th Century Warangal Fort that exemplifies the architectural acumen of the Kakatiya Dynasty.
 The fort also provides rappelling and rock climbing facilities that attract adventure enthusiasts.